o3de/sig-testing/rfcs/test_harness/in_engine_test_harness.md

 6. Teardown Server(s)
 7. Teardown Services

 The proposed feature covers only one part of step 4, but needs to be capable of running within the distributed context.
-There are many subtle parts of authentication and deployment which should be handled by other automated systems.
-However even without those systems defined, delivering the proposed feature should enable local-only interaction between client and server executables.
+This broader orchestration script may run locally and target an on-premises hardware fleet, or may run in and target an entirely cloud-hosted environment.
+There also are many subtle parts of authentication and deployment which should be handled by other automated systems.
+However even without those systems defined, delivering the proposed feature should still enable local-host interaction between client and server executables.

 ## Technical design description

 In-engine test tools should create a lightweight interface to the existing ways which developers write gameplay-level code.
-Different systems inside O3DE are knit together primarily with AZ::Interface, AZ::Event, and/or EBus messages.
+Different systems inside O3DE are knit together primarily with [AZ::Interface](https://www.o3de.org/docs/user-guide/programming/messaging/az-interface/), [AZ::Event](https://www.o3de.org/docs/user-guide/programming/messaging/az-event/), and/or [EBus](https://www.o3de.org/docs/user-guide/programming/messaging/ebus/) messages.
 This is true both for preexisting systems provided with O3DE, as well as new user-defined code.
-Individual tests will rely on existing interfaces to automate interactions, in the same way as production game code.
+Individual tests will rely on existing system interfaces to automate interactions, in the same way as production game code.

 The overall test execution and reporting can be coordinated by a SystemComponent specific to the test-system, with individual tests existing as Components attached to Entities in the game world.
 UI to simplify representation in the Editor requires an EditorSystemComponent.
 Everything except user-defined test code should exist in an easily disableable Gem, and disabling the Gem must also cleanly disable all user-defined test code that depends on it.